jklgit/Romajify-Bookmarklet/README.md

 ## Limitations

 * The Romanization of Kanji is not an easy task and might give wrong results mostly.
 This bookmarklet is just using the first given romanization from [this table on Wikipedia](https://en.wikipedia.org/wiki/List_of_j%C5%8Dy%C5%8D_kanji).
+For example 日本語 turns into nichihongo instead of nihongo.

 * Bookmarklets cannot be used on some websites.
 These few websites do not allow the use of bookmarklets by using [CSP](https://en.wikipedia.org/wiki/Content_Security_Policy).
 Namely Twitter, Github and Wikipedia.